sonic-net/SONiC/doc/copp/Copp_Manager_Redesign_test_plan.md

 ## Test cases
 ### Test cases #1 -  Verify 4 traps'default configuration
 1. Verify the 4 traps(arp, lacp, udld, ip2me) are installed by sending traffic with the default config (For traffic validation, please see the Notes)

 ### Test cases #2 - Add a new trap
 #### Pre-condition: The tested trap should be uninstalled on dut.
+#### Since different vendor's ASIC might have some different invisible default traps will cause traffic to be trapped,
+#### we also need to remove them.
-#### Remove ip2me because bgp traffic can fall back to ip2me trap then interfere following traffic tests
+#### For example: Remove ip2me because bgp traffic can fall back to ip2me trap then interfere following traffic tests
 1. Set always_enabled of bgp to true with following cmds:

   + generate copp config file